 Glenbard District 87 has entered into a contract with SafeGuard Surveillance, LLC.
 SafeGuard Surveillance will perform an RT-LAMP surveillance analysis for COVID-19 on saliva samples provided by students and staff.
-These samples will be collected at home and returned to the school each week for analysis.
+These samples are collected at home and returned to the school each week for analysis.
 If a sample indicates a potential presence of COVID-19, the individual will be referred to a CLIA-certified lab for a diagnostic test.
 CLIA is the Clinical Laboratory Improvement Amendments to the Public Health Services Act.
 Parents/guardians will not be contacted if their student receives a negative result.

 The primary goal of the program is to allow for more consistent in-person instruction for students by serving as a more accurate way to assess the risks of returning to our hybrid model and lessening community spread.
 To achieve this goal, the program must have participation from all students and staff.

 Note: In response to a March 30 New York Times article about SafeGuard Surveillance that had inaccuracies, SafeGuard Surveillance provided the following FAQ:

 Is Safeguard Surveillance violating any federal regulations on testing?

 No federal regulations have been violated.
 Per CMS: “Generally, SARS-CoV-2 surveillance testing can be performed in a facility that is not CLIA certified, and may use a test or technique NOT authorized by the FDA, provided that patient-specific results are not reported.
 If at any time a patient-specific result is reported, the facility is subject to CLIA and required to obtain an appropriate CLIA certificate in accordance with 42 CFR part 493.” https://www.cms.gov/files/document/clia-university-lab-testing.pdf

 Does Safeguard provide patient-specific results, deliver a diagnosis, or provide results?